Honda Elevate: Everything We Know About The Upcoming SUV

 All the teasers have also confirmed two colour variants on the new car – white and dark blue.
 While the teasers don’t reveal the design, some leaked renders have hinted at an overall design inspired by the new Honda CR-V.

-Sony And Honda Are Coming Together To Install PS5s In The Latter’s Electric Vehicles
+Sony And Honda Are Planning To Put PlayStation 5 In Their Electric Vehicles

-The 2023 Range Rover Sport: A Luxury SUV That Is An Absolute Beast

 Underneath, the Honda Elevate is rumoured to be based on the current-gen City platform.
 As such the SUV is likely to come with the same 1.5-litre naturally aspirated petrol engine (in most markets).
 Honda City already uses this engine, making 121hp and 145Nm of torque, and Honda could offer it for the Elevate with a choice of manual or CVT automatic gearbox options.
 Additionally, it could also bring a hybrid variant of the Elevate later in its lifecycle.